For our 20th show, we forced tour guides to share their top secrets from Paris. And it wasn’t easy. Listen to the episode by clicking “play” below.

 8. A hidden passage that was closed for centuries

-This passage, that runs along the south side of the Saint-Gervais church, was opened by the mayor of the 4th arrondissement, who was a guest on the show not long ago.
+This passage, that runs along the south side of the Saint-Gervais church, was opened by the mayor of the 4th arrondissement, who was once a guest on the show.
 He claims it’s the best secret in the whole district.

 While the passage itself might not blow you away, the fact that it had been closed for centuries might inspire your imagination to run wild.